tkoeda/Django-React-Marketplace/README.md

 ## Project Overview
 Furniture Marketplace is a full-stack web application that allows users to buy and sell furniture items.
 It features a React frontend for a smooth user experience and a Django backend for robust data management and API services.
 The application utilizes AWS S3 for image storage and CloudFront for efficient content delivery.

+## Live Demo
+The application is deployed and accessible at: taikoeda.jp

 ## Key Features
 - [x] User authentication and authorization
 - [x] Listing creation, management, and browsing